syncfusion-content/xamarin-docs/Xamarin/SfPopupLayout/How-to.md

 ## Loading SfPopupLayout in GridTappedEvent of SfDataGrid

-SfPopupLayout allows you to open it in the GridTapped event of SfDataGrid.
+Sfpopuplayout allows you to open popup in the grid tapped event of SfDataGrid.

 Refer the below code example to show the popup in Grid tapped event.